SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 The `admin` role in OpenStack Keystone is not properly scoped when assigned within a domain or project only as due to hard-coded architectural limitations in OpenStack, a user with the `admin` role may escalate their privileges outside of their assigned project or domain boundaries.
 Thus, it is not possible to properly give customers a self-service functionality in regards to project, group and user management with the default configuration.

-To address this, this standard defines a new Domain Manager role in conjunction with appropriate Keystone API policy adjustments to establish a standardized extension to the default Keystone configuration allowing for IAM self-service capabilities for customers within domains.
+To address this, this standard defines a new Domain Manager persona implemented using a domain-scoped `manager` role in conjunction with appropriate Keystone API policy adjustments to establish a standardized extension to the default Keystone configuration allowing for IAM self-service capabilities for customers within domains.

 ### Desired Workflow

 1. The cloud admin deploys the Domain Manager policy configuration for Keystone as per this standard if it is not already applied.
 2. The cloud admin creates the desired domains for the customers for which IAM self-service capabilities are desired.
-3. The cloud admin creates one or more users within each of the applicable domains and assigns the Domain Manager role to them.
+3. The cloud admin creates one or more users within each of the applicable domains and assigns the `manager` role for a certain domain to them.
 These users represent the Domain Managers of the corresponding domain.
 4. The customer uses the Domain Manager users to manage (create, update, delete) users, projects, groups and corresponding role assignments within their domain.

 ## Design Considerations

-- the Domain Manager role MUST support managing projects, groups and users within a specific domain
+- the Domain Manager persona MUST support managing projects, groups and users within a specific domain
-- the Domain Manager role MUST be properly scoped to a domain, it MUST NOT gain access to resources outside of its owning domain
+- the Domain Manager persona MUST be properly scoped to a domain, it MUST NOT gain access to resources outside of its owning domain
-- the Domain Manager role MUST NOT be able to manipulate existing roles or create new roles
+- the Domain Manager persona MUST NOT be able to manipulate existing roles or create new roles
-- the Domain Manager role MUST only be able to assign specific non-administrative\* roles to their managed users where the applicable roles are defined by the CSP
+- the Domain Manager persona MUST only be able to assign specific non-administrative\* roles to their managed users where the applicable roles are defined by the CSP
 - Domain Managers MUST NOT be able to abuse the role assignment functionalities to escalate their own privileges or those of other users beyond the roles defined by the CSP

 \* "non-administrative" in this context means this excludes the role "`admin`" and any comparable role that grants permissions beyond domain and tenant scope.